aws/aws-database-encryption-sdk-dynamodb/README.md

   [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html).

 ### Amazon Corretto Crypto Provider
-Many users find that the Amazon Corretto Crypto Provider (ACCP) significantly improves the performance of the library.
+Many developers find that the Amazon Corretto Crypto Provider (ACCP) significantly improves the performance of the library.
 For help installing and using ACCP, see the [amazon-corretto-crypto-provider repository](https://github.com/corretto/amazon-corretto-crypto-provider).